Memory-Dominated Quantum Criticality as a Universal Route to High-Temperature Superconductivity: I. Introduction

 \section{I. Introduction}

-High--temperature superconductivity remains one of the central unsolved problems of strongly correlated quantum matter \cite{1,2}.
-Despite decades of intensive theoretical and experimental effort, no consensus has emerged on the microscopic mechanism responsible for robust pairing far above conventional phonon scales.
-A central difficulty lies in the intimate proximity of superconductivity to quantum critical regimes, where strong collective fluctuations dominate low--energy dynamics.
+High--temperature superconductivity remains one of the central open problems in strongly correlated quantum matter \cite{1,2,3,4,5,6,7}.
+Despite decades of theoretical and experimental effort, no universal consensus has emerged regarding the microscopic origin of robust pairing far above conventional phonon scales.
+A recurring feature among many candidate materials is the close proximity of superconductivity to quantum critical regimes \cite{8,9,10,11,12}.
+Near a quantum critical point, the divergence of the correlation time, \( \tau_\xi \sim \xi^z \to \infty \), eliminates any intrinsic infrared time scale \cite{13,14}.
+As a consequence, temporal correlations become scale-free and exhibit power-law behavior rather than simple exponential relaxation.
+Such dynamics cannot generally be represented by a finite set of isolated collective excitations, but instead suggests the emergence of a dense continuum of relaxation processes extending toward arbitrarily long time scales.

-Within the prevailing theoretical paradigm, quantum critical fluctuations are assumed to be overdamped by fast electronic continua \cite{3,4}.
-This framework, formalized in Hertz--Millis theory, predicts a universal Ohmic Landau damping kernel of the form $|\omega|$ governing collective dynamics.
-While remarkably successful in weakly correlated metals, this assumption has increasingly come into tension with experiments in strongly correlated systems, including cuprate superconductors and strange metals, where anomalous temporal correlations, non-Markovian response, and $1/f$-like noise are ubiquitously observed \cite{5,6,7,8,9}.
+Within the conventional theoretical paradigm, quantum critical dynamics is typically modeled in terms of overdamped bosonic collective modes coupled to a fermionic continuum, producing an approximately universal Ohmic Landau damping kernel of the form \( |\omega| \) \cite{15,16}.
+This Hertz--Millis description has proven highly successful in weakly correlated systems.
+However, its underlying assumptions become increasingly restrictive in strongly correlated regimes, where the infrared dynamics may no longer be reducible to a small number of collective modes subject to local Markovian damping.
+Indeed, a growing body of experimental observations in cuprate superconductors and strange metals indicates anomalous temporal correlations, non-Markovian response, and \(1/f\)-like noise \cite{17,18,19,20}.
+These observations point toward an infrared dynamical spectrum that becomes increasingly dense and broadly distributed near criticality.

-These observations raise a fundamental question: Is overdamped Markovian critical dynamics truly universal, or does it rely on implicit assumptions about the structure of dynamical spectra that break down in strongly correlated regimes?

-A key limitation of conventional approaches is their formulation in terms of a small number of collective order-parameter fields \cite{10,11}.
-Such descriptions implicitly assume that the infrared behavior can be captured by a finite set of soft bosonic modes with local-in-time damping.
-However, strongly correlated quantum matter is fundamentally governed by Liouvillian evolution of the density matrix, where the full spectrum of relaxation eigenvalues determines long-time dynamics \cite{12,13,14}.
-In more general, criticality need not correspond to softening of a single excitation mode but may instead involve reorganization of the entire relaxation-rate spectrum.

-Rather than reducing the dynamics to a few collective coordinates, one must consider the possibility that the Liouvillian spectrum develops an extended continuum of near-marginal decay modes.
-Such spectral accumulation naturally generates a broad distribution of relaxation time scales and invalidates the assumption of Markovian coarse-graining near criticality.
-The relevant organizing structure of the infrared theory is then not a small set of overdamped bosons, but the time--scale density of states (TDOS) of collective relaxation modes.